Home

 Chainsaw carving of a logger.

-Grouse Mountain, Vancouver, BC
+Grouse Mountain, Vancouver, British Columbia

-Cutting an ancient cedar, Vancouver Island, c.
+Cutting down an ancient cedar tree, c.
 1980.

 When the German born American logging baron Frederick Weyerhaeuser and his Canadian counterpart H. R. MacMillan made their fortunes in the early 20th century, there were plenty of big trees in the still largely unexploited primaeval forests of Washington State and BC.
 The sorriful demise of the big trees under the onslaught of industrial logging within a half a century has been amply documented by trophy style archival photos.
 A promotional photo for MacMillan Bloedel taken in 1961 is entitled "Making an undercut in a large Douglas fir with a chainsaw" (right).
 Forest management in BC has never had a longterm vision but rather is crudely designed to serve the quarterly profit expectations of corporate shareholders.
 In many instances the BC government is one of the largest shareholder in the logging industry, such as in the case of Island Timberlands, owned by the offshore Brookfield Asset Management Ltd.